 Along the way, I ran into two rattlesnakes.
-The first, I heard before I saw it, and once I was able to see it, saw that it was slowly slithering away as it shakes its rattle at me.
+The first, I heard before I saw it, and once I was able to see it, saw that it was slowly slithering away as it shook its rattle at me.
 The second one, smaller and almost sand colored, I saw before I heard it: it was coming right towards me.
 Fortunately, I was able to fling it away into a bush with my trekking pole.

 The first stop of the day was under the I-10 overpass, where it was cool, shaded, and there was a nice trail magic cache of ice-cold sodas, fresh fruit, and unfiltered water, provided by a number of trail angels.
-According to a sign there, this location (at 1337 feet) is the lowest until Columbia Gorge, in Oregon.
+According to a sign there, this location (at 1337 feet) is the lowest until the Columbia Gorge, in Oregon.

 There, I met Rowdy, and we continued north on the trail, as it skirted a residential development and began climbing to the wind farm.
 On the ground beside the trail, almost as if placed to be presented for view, was someone’s iPhone.
 Rowdy said he thought he knew who the phone belonged to, so he picked it up and we continued on ahead.
 After only a few minutes, we ran into Hopper, whose phone it was: it fell out of a pocket when she stopped to tie her shoes.
 Also on the search was Bob Dog, and Patch and Dock whom I hadn’t seen since Warner Springs.
 The several of us continued on, soon entering a gated part of the Mesa Wind Farm facility, and beginning Section C of the trail in California.